To engage Mark Simpson for a concert, please call us on: +44 (0)20 7379 8477 or contact us

 Born in Liverpool, in 2006 at the age of 17 Mark Simpson became the first ever winner of both the BBC Young Musician and BBC Proms/Guardian Young Composer of the Year Competitions.
 Now emerging as a major new voice, both as a composer and clarinettist, in 2012 Mark was selected for representation by Young Classical Artists Trust (YCAT) and in 2014 won a prestigious Borletti-Buitoni Trust Fellowship Award.

 Over the last year Mark joined BBC Radio 3’s New Generation Artist Scheme, won a Sky Arts Futures Fund bursary and embarked on a full publishing relationship with Boosey & Hawkes.
 His BBC orchestral commission sparks was premiered at the Last Night of the Proms and a mirror-fragment….received its London premiere with the BBC Symphony Orchestra at the Barbican.
 In 2013 commissions included Exile for the National Youth Choirs of Great Britain at the Royal Albert Hall and Salvator Mundi for the Choir of Christchurch Cathedral Oxford at the Newbury Spring Festival.
-Future projects include an orchestral work, an operatic collaboration with writer Melanie Challenger (supported by a Jerwood Opera Writing Fellowship) and a new work for Britten Sinfonia.

-A passionate exponent of new music, during 2013 Mark performs and records the Lindberg Concerto with the BBC Symphony Orchestra, Adam’s Gnarly Buttons with the BBC National Orchestra of Wales and takes part in the Julian Anderson Day at Wigmore Hall.
+A passionate exponent of new music, during 2013 Mark performs and records the Lindberg Concerto with the BBC Symphony Orchestra, Adam’s Gnarly Buttons with the BBC National Orchestra of Wales and took part in the Julian Anderson Day at Wigmore Hall.
 Over the last year he has given recitals at major venues and festivals including the Royal Festival Hall, the Cheltenham, Spitalfields and Ryedale Festivals with premieres of works by Simon Holt, Jonathan Harvey and Edmund Finnis.
 In 2011 his debut CD was released on the NMC label including especially commissioned works by Mark Anthony Turnage, Gary Carpenter, David Horne, Kenneth Hesketh, Gavin Higgins, Emily Howard and Stephen Pratt.

 As a soloist Mark has appeared with the Royal Liverpool Philharmonic (Vassily Petrenko), Northern Sinfonia (Yan Pascal Tortelier), BBC Philharmonic (Gianandrea Noseda), City of London Sinfonia, BBC Concert Orchestra and Northern Chamber Orchestra, among many others.
 Concert appearances include recitals at major venues and festivals including Wigmore Hall, Royal Festival Hall, the Cheltenham, Lammermuir, Spitalfields and Ryedale Festivals, the Festspiele Mecklenburg-Vorpommern, BeethovenFest in Bonn, and Denver Colorado as a Lakewood Music Scholar.